-We are a social enterprise out of Boulder, Colorado, committed to democratizing diverse plant-based and nutrient-dense convenience foods through novel food and packaging solutions that prioritize the wellbeing and happiness of people and communities:
+We are a woman-and-minority-owned food startup out of Boulder, Colorado, bringing people diverse plant-based and nutrient-packed convenience mini meals through novel food and packaging solutions that prioritize the wellbeing and happiness of people and communities.

 Through our purchasing choices and the respect and human wellbeing we promote within our value chain from farmers to workers to customers.